memgraph/docs/docs/reference-guide/query-modules/implement-custom-query-modules/api/python-api.md

 def get_vertex_by_id(vertex_id: VertexId) -> Vertex
 ```

 Return the Vertex corresponding to the given vertex_id from the graph.
+When the first parameter to procedure is projected graph, vertex must exist also in projected graph.

 Access to a Vertex is only valid during a single execution of a
 procedure in a query.
 You should not globally store the returned